 - Each of the next lines contains two space-separated integers, the start and end of a ladder.

 - The next line contains the integer , the number of snakes.

 - Each of the next lines contains two space-separated integers, the start and end of a snake.

-The board is always of the size and Squares are always numbered to .
+The board is always with squares numbered to .

-Square number 1 and 100 will not be the starting point of a ladder or a snake.
+Neither square nor square will be the starting point of a ladder or snake.